-Since 2009, Diesels sold in in Europe have included a Diesel Particulate Filter (DPF), which is part of the vehicle's exhaust system.
-This filter traps "soot" created during the normal operation of the diesel engine.
+Since 2009, diesels sold in Europe have included a Diesel Particulate Filter (DPF), which is part of the vehicle's exhaust system.
+This filter traps "soot" created during the regular operation of the diesel engine.

-Make only short journeys at low speeds, the filter will not reach a temperature to remove soot and 'regenerate' or clean itself.
-So most manufacturers recommend that you drive a diesel car for 10-15 minutes at speeds above 40mph from time to time, so that the filter cleans itself before any problems arise, or a warning light appears on the dashboard.
+Make only short journeys at low speeds.
+The filter will not reach a temperature to remove soot and 'regenerate' or clean itself.
+So most manufacturers recommend that you drive a diesel car for 10-15 minutes at speeds above 40mph from time to time so that the filter cleans itself before any problems arise or a warning light appears on the dashboard.

 Read more about Diesel Particulate Filters (from the AA)